Menstrual Changes

 If you miss two or more periods in a row, have heavy bleeding, or have bleeding between periods, see your GYN care provider.

-If you miss two or more periods in a row, have heavy bleeding, or have bleeding between periods, see your GYN care provider for a pelvic examination, a test for cervical cancer, and blood tests.
+If you miss two or more periods in a row (and are not pregnant), have heavy bleeding, or have bleeding between periods, see your GYN care provider for a pelvic examination, a test for cervical cancer, and blood tests.
 These blood tests may check your red blood cell and platelet counts as well as your estrogen and progesterone levels.
 They will likely test for pregnancy and common sexually transmitted infections (such as chlamydia) that can affect your reproductive system.
-Your health care provider may also use additional tests such as ultrasound (sonography) to check for causes of irregular periods.
+Your healthcare provider may also use additional tests such as ultrasound (sonography) to check for causes of irregular periods.

 Possible causes for irregular periods include: